Code-Institute-Submissions/teeinthesun/README.md

  - Each of the links in the navigation bar navigate to the page they are supposed to.
  - The images that have the added lightbox functionality react as a pop-up when clicked and close when the 'X' button is clicked.
  - Social media links (icons) route to the necessary social media sites
  - Booking form: Each of the fields in this form are set to be 'required', meaning there are validation features that appear if these are not complete or completed with invalid input.
 The phone and email input fields appear with a red outline if the input is incorrect or left blank.
 A guidance note also appears under the input field if this is the case.
 Once all fields are entered correctly and the submit button is clicked, an alert window will open at the top of the screen to indicate that the form has been submitted.
+The price calculator displays the cost for the stay based on the number of guests staying and number of days they are staying for.

 ## Deployment

-- This project was deployed to [Github Pages](https://charlotteskinner90.github.io/teeinthesun/): The code was committed to Github, and then Github pages was configured in the settings of this repository.
+This project was deployed to [Github Pages](https://charlotteskinner90.github.io/teeinthesun/): The code was committed to Github, and then Github pages was configured in the settings of this repository.

-### Contributing
+## Contributing

 1. Firstly you will need to clone the repository for 'Tee in the Sun' by running ```git clone <https://github.com/charlotteskinner90/teeinthesun.git>``` command
 2. Make your changes